 Can I put any mattress on a box spring?

-Technically, you can place any mattress on a box spring, but doing so does not mean it will perform correctly.
+Technically, you can place any mattress on a box spring, but that does not mean it will perform correctly.
 Only traditional innerspring mattresses were designed to work with box springs.
 Memory foam, latex, and hybrid mattresses will not perform as intended on box springs and may develop premature wear or damage.
-Many mattress manufacturers will void your warranty if you use an incompatible base like a box spring.
+Many mattress manufacturers will void your warranty if you use an incompatible base.
 Always check your mattress warranty requirements before choosing a base.

 How tall should my foundation or base be?

 The ideal height depends on your personal preferences and mobility needs.
 Most people prefer a bed height between 20 and 24 inches from the floor to the top of the mattress, which allows you to sit on the edge of the bed with your feet flat on the floor.
-If you are shorter or have mobility challenges, you may prefer a higher setup.
 If you have a very tall mattress already, a lower-profile foundation can prevent your bed from becoming uncomfortably high.
-The Saatva Foundation is approximately 9 inches tall, which works well for most mattress heights.

 Do adjustable bases make noise when they operate?

-Quality adjustable bases like the Saatva Adjustable Base Plus are designed to operate quietly.
-The motors are engineered to provide smooth adjustment with minimal noise.
+Quality adjustable bases are designed to operate quietly with smooth adjustment and minimal noise.
 However, all adjustable bases will produce some sound during operation.
 The noise level varies by model and manufacturer.
 If you are sensitive to sound, look for bases that advertise quiet motors and read reviews specifically mentioning noise levels.
-During sleep, most bases sit stationary and produce no noise at all.

 Can I use an adjustable base with any mattress?

 Not all mattresses are compatible with adjustable bases.
-Innerspring mattresses are generally compatible, but you should verify with your specific manufacturer.
 Foam mattresses and hybrids must be specifically designed for use with adjustable bases because they need to flex without cracking or separating.
-Some memory foam mattresses can crack along fold lines when bent repeatedly.
 Always check your mattress warranty and manufacturer guidelines before using an adjustable base.
-Saatva mattresses are designed to work with the Saatva Adjustable Base Plus.

 How long do foundations and adjustable bases last?

-A quality foundation like the Saatva Foundation can last 15 years or more with proper use.
+A quality foundation can last 15 years or more with proper use.
 Because foundations have no moving parts, their lifespan is primarily determined by the quality of the wood and construction.
 Adjustable bases typically last 10 to 15 years, but the motorized components may need service or replacement during that time.
-Most quality adjustable bases come with warranties of 20 to 25 years, which indicates the expected operational lifespan.
-Box springs have the shortest lifespan, typically needing replacement after 5 to 10 years as the internal springs wear out and lose their supportive properties.
+Box springs have the shortest lifespan, typically needing replacement after 5 to 10 years as the internal springs wear out.

 Will a foundation work with my existing platform bed?

 Platform beds with solid surfaces do not need an additional foundation.
-However, platform beds with slats may require a foundation if the slat spacing exceeds 3 inches.
-Some people choose to use a foundation on top of a platform bed for added height or to ensure compatibility with mattress warranties.
-Before purchasing a foundation, measure your platform bed and compare it against the foundation dimensions.
-You want to ensure a proper fit and avoid any overhang that could create an unstable sleep surface.
+Platform beds with slats may require a foundation if the slat spacing exceeds 3 inches.
+Before purchasing a foundation, measure your platform bed and compare it against the foundation dimensions to ensure a proper fit.

 Are adjustable bases worth the extra cost?